 There is some concern on the part of the garden staff that damage from our prolonged drought might make the bloom somewhat less spectacular than previous years but good rainfall this year may make the bloom as nice as ever.

 My family and friends will be visiting the garden Sunday, April 14th of this year and your welcome to join us.
 Meet at the entrance at 10:00, pay our admission and have a fun day at the garden.
 We’ll visit the iris growing locations and I’ll act as the best tour guide I can and you’ll also get to enjoy the wildflower events taking place that week too.

 I’ve received permission to demonstrate how to pollinate some of their rare native irises.
 The seeds from these pollinated irises will help to sustain their living collection.
-We’ll be focusing on pollinating the I. munzii collection.
-Dr. Lenz hybrdized several award winning I. munzii the most well known is probably ‘Sierra Sapphire’- big award winner too.
-The I. munzii is a rare on in nature and lives only Tulare County.
+We’ll be focusing on pollinating some of the I. munzii collection.
+Dr. Lenz hybrdized several award winning I. munzii the most well known is probably ‘Sierra Sapphire’-a big award winner too.
+The I. munzii is a rare one in nature and lives only in Tulare County.
 They are exceptionally tall at 30″+ and the flowers are lavender to blue.
 Most if not all of the blue flowering pacific coast irises have the origin in I. munzii.